MCU Connection Guide

 Configuration Example:

-# Searched USB ID is:
+# Searched USB ID:

 # /dev/serial/by-id/usb-Klipper_stm32h723xx_12345-if00